dd9jn/rfc4880bis/crypto-refresh.md

 This is a URI of a key server that the key holder prefers be used for updates.
 Note that keys with multiple User IDs can have a preferred key server for each User ID.
-Note also that since this is a URI, the key server can actually be a copy of the key retrieved by ftp, http, finger, etc.
+Note also that since this is a URI, the key server can actually be a copy of the key retrieved by https, ftp, http, etc.

 #### Primary User ID